 2.Good to Watch your weight.

-Being overweight or obese increase the risk of heart disease.
+Being overweight or obese increases the risk of heart disease.

 Your heart has to perform extra work to pump blood in your body if you are having extra belly fat around your belly.

 Blood sugar level and blood pressure will improve largely if initially you reduce 5-10% of your body weight.